loadsmart/culture/practices/communication.md

 ### Business Time Visibility

-There are people working from different time zones and we need to be aware of and respect it.
-For example, if we don't know your timezone or your business time, we don't know when you would be able to attend a meeting or to answer a message.
+People are working from different time zones, and we need to be aware of and respect it.
+For example, if we don't know your timezone or your business time, we don't know when you would be able to attend a meeting or answer a message.
 Two tips here:
 You can set your business time using Google Calendar.
-With that, everybody will be able to see it when scheduling a meeting with you.
+With that, everybody will see it when scheduling a meeting with you.
 Add this information to your Slack profile.
 It will be available with a single click on your Slack picture.
 We recommend this format `<job title> @ <squad/team/department> - Working hours: X AM - Y PM (<timezone>)`

 ### No Hello